grame-cncm/faustdoc/README.md

 This repository is intended to build the documentation of the Faust environment, and to provide the corresponding examples.

 ### Prerequisites
-- you must have python and pip installed.
+- you must have python, pip and [mkdocs](https://www.mkdocs.org/) installed.
 - you must have the Faust source code installed.
 You can get it from [github](https://github.com/grame-cncm/faust). **Be sure to use a fresh cloned repository and to correcly install submodules with `git submodule update --init`**
 - you must have openssl installed for base64 conversion.